vladzima/neuronaming-dev/README.md

 # About
 ## ML powered business names generator on Torch with Flask web server and UI.
 Proof of concept.

+3 million active UK companies data points were used to teach the neural network.
 Industry classification is based on UK [Standard industrial classification of economic activities (SIC)](https://www.gov.uk/government/publications/standard-industrial-classification-of-economic-activities-sic).
+For some industries better results are produced because of a larger amount of companies analysed.

 Based on Torch LSTM implementation: [torch-rnn](https://github.com/jcjohnson/torch-rnn) by Justin Johnson.
 See [Wiki](https://github.com/vladzima/neuronaming-dev/wiki) for technical in-depth on the models.